HAWAII GENUINE PROGRESS INDICATOR (HI GPI)

 Hawaiʻi’s Genuine Progress Indicator (HI GPI)

-The Genuine Progress Indicator (GPI) is an indicator of economic welfare representing the costs and benefits of economic activity.
-While GPI is expressed as a single annual number, it can be decomposed into its constituent parts, which consist of indicators related to the economy, as well as social and environmental change.
-Looking at total GPI from years 2000 to 2020, Hawaiʻi genuinely progressed on average 1.5 percent each year.
+The Genuine Progress Indicator (GPI) is an economic welfare indicator representing the costs and benefits of economic activity.
+While GPI is expressed as a single annual number, it can be decomposed into constituent parts, which consist of indicators related to the economy, as well as social and environmental change.
+Looking at total GPI from years 2000 to 2023, Hawaiʻi genuinely progressed on average 1.7 percent each year.
+Hawaiʻi’s GPI economic indicators progressed 1.4 percent each year.
+GPI’s social indicators progressed 1.4 percent each year, and GPI’s environment indicators progressed 0.6 percent each year.

 Report